-- Mix milk, coffee, and syrups in a large mug.
+- Mix warmed milk, coffee (if using), and syrup(s) in a large mug.

-- Top with your choice of whipped cream or marshmallows.
+- Top with your choice of whipped cream or marshmallows and crushed peppermint candies.

 Disclosure: affiliate links in this article will earn commission based on sales, but it doesn't change your price.
 Click here to read my full disclaimer and advertising disclosure.